erikh/ldhcpd/README.md

-## light dhcpd
+## Light DHCPd

-This is a dhcpd with very few features.
+This is a DHCP service/daemon with very few features.
 It provides basic dynamic pool allocation as well as static leases. iPXE support does not exist but is planned.

+One thing light DHCPd offers that is novel, is a remote control plane powered over GRPC.
+This control plane can be embedded into your orchestration code or you can use the provided command-line tool to manipulate it from your shell.
+There is a golang client, and the protobufs are included in the source tree if you wish to generate clients for other languages.

 ## Instructions